 The SEC project will include a range of amenities to support safe, efficient and accessible multimodal access between Harvard’s Cambridge and Allston campuses.
-The SEC project includes new streets, shuttle bus routes, streetscape improvements, infrastructure upgrades, and transportation improvements including parking, transit accommodations, bike facilities and pedestrian amenities.
-Shuttle buses will also connect the SEC to the Longwood Medical Area.
+The SEC project includes new streets, shuttle bus stops, streetscape improvements, infrastructure upgrades, and transportation improvements including parking, transit accommodations, bike facilities and pedestrian amenities.

 Cambridge parking will remain as is.
 A large surface lot is being constructed adjacent to the SEC that will accommodate those who wish to park in Allston.
 There is a total of 275 car parking spaces between the 114 Western Avenue and 2 Hague Street lots.
 There will also be 570 bicycle parking places in Allston—414 of them covered and secured parking spaces and 60 inside a bike garage in the SEC.
 Bike share programs, such as Blue Bikes, will have hubs on both campuses.
 The campus shuttle system will be enhanced to accommodate more passengers on a more frequent basis.
 Detailed plans are being developed with the University.

 In addition, there will be a mobility hub on Academic Way that will support multi-modal connections between Harvard shuttle stops, MBTA bus stops, bicycle and pedestrian routes, Zipcar, electric car charging, and and BlueBike locations.
 The Commonwealth is also exploring a commuter rail and bus station to the south of the SEC site, to be known as West Station, which will address long-term growth.